gatsbyjs/gatsby/docs/docs/how-to/styling/using-web-fonts.md

 This example shows how to install the [Open Sans](https://fonts.google.com/specimen/Open+Sans) font.
 If you have a different Google Font you want to use, you can find the corresponding package in [NPM](https://www.npmjs.com/search?q=fontsource) or the [packages directory in the Fontsource repository](https://github.com/fontsource/fontsource/tree/master/packages).

-1. Run `npm install @fontsource/open-sans` to install the necessary package files.
+1. Run `npm install --save @fontsource/open-sans` to install the necessary package files.

 2. Then within your app entry file or site component, import the font package.
 It is recommended you import in your site's gatsby-browser.js file.